Back to All Events

 Day 1 (Friday):

-• Overnight stay location TBC (likely YHA Pen y Pass)
+• Overnight stay location (YHA Pen y Pass)

 • Detailed route planning and weather assessment